 Why Is It Called a Negroni?

 In the early 1920s, on a trip to England, Count Camillo Negroni took a liking to gin, which wasn't a very Italian drink.
-Upon returning to his local bar in Florence, the Caffe Casoni a popular hang out for the aristocracy and American English tourists of the day, he asked his barman, one Fosco Scarselli to splash a little of it ("muscle it up a bit") into his usual morning cocktail—which until then had been 'Un Americano'.
+Upon returning to his local bar in Florence—the Caffe Casonia, popular with the aristocracy and American English tourists of the day—he asked his barman Fosco Scarselli to splash a little of it ("muscle it up a bit") into his usual morning cocktail—which until then had been 'Un Americano'.

-Today the Negroni is by far and wide one of Tuscany's most enjoyed famous bartender recipes.
+Today the Negroni is by far one of Tuscany's most enjoyed famous bartender recipes.

 - 1/2 orange, slice